timcdlucas/Mapping-malaria-by-sharing-spatial-information-between-incidence-and-prevalence-datasets-manuscript/ms.md

 figure 3. accuracy summary.
 Dodge by model. facet by prevelance incidence and county. symbol metric. colour by cv type. points for individual CV, line for mean? but how to distinguish CV type line?

+figure 4 predicted Vs observed. facet by country and prev inc. colour by cv?

 intro
 -----